rncwind/whydoesntmycodework/posts/in_defense_of_xml.md

 ```

 One very interesting aspect of XML schemas, which is rather "love it or hate
-it", is the fact taht the **ordering of elelements is constrained by the schema**.
+it", is the fact that the **ordering of elements is constrained by the schema**.
 This means that the document *must* follow the order of fields defined in the
 schema, or else it will not pass validation!